ccabanero/iot-tessel-snippets/README.md

 t2 run index.js
 ````

 This repo includes a variety of sample projects - most require various Tessel modules/sensors.
+So first attach then run!

 ### How do I stop running my Tessel Project?